 What is the volunteer dress code?

 Volunteers adhere to the hospital's dress code policies that will be discussed in more detail during orientation.
-Each volunteer is provided either a UH Volunteer logo polo shirt or smock at no cost.
-Comfortable shoes can be worn with dress slacks or skirt.
+Each volunteer is provided either a volunteer logo polo shirt or smock at no cost.
+Comfortable shoes can be worn with khaki dress slacks or skirt.
 No denim or sandals permitted.

 May I shadow an employee or have a direct clinical experience?

 Volunteer Services does not coordinate opportunities to shadow at Union Hospital.
-To get information on setting up these experiences, please contact the Community Relations Department by phone at 330.364.0884 or by e-mail: [email protected]
+To get information on setting up these experiences, please contact the Community Relations Department by phone at 330.365.3866.

 What can I expect at the volunteer orientation?

-Orientations are typically two hours and include shadowing experiences with other volunteers, wheelchair safety training, a hospital tour, review of policies and procedures, review emergency codes, infection control, service excellence training and more.
+Orientations are typically two hours and include shadowing experiences with other volunteers, a hospital tour, review of policies and procedures, review emergency codes, infection control, service excellence training and more.

 Can I volunteer to fulfill community service or court-ordered community service hours?